 - You may also consider talking to an employee or union representative in your workplace.

-- Cancer Council has a free booklet, Cancer Work & You, which includes some useful information on your rights, as well as some practical tips and suggestions.
-You can download or order it here.
+- Download Cancer Council's free booklet, Cancer Work & You, which includes some useful information on your rights, as well as some practical tips and suggestions.

 For more information:

 - BCNA's Where to find support page some key resources, assistance and incentives available for you and your family living with metastatic breast cancer.